RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

-    In case no explicit :ref:`clustered scheduler configuration
+    In case no explicit :ref:`ConfigurationSchedulersClustered`
-    <ConfigurationSchedulersClustered>` is present, then it is used as the
-    scheduler for up to 32 processors.
+    is present, then it is used as the scheduler for up to 32 processors.

     This scheduler algorithm is the default in SMP configurations if :ref:`CONFIGURE_MAXIMUM_PROCESSORS` is